 The upgraded gel cushion and adjustable backrest should really up the comfort factor on this recumbent.
 If you’re dealing with achy joints and looking for a bike that is accommodating, I think you’ll appreciate the ability to customize.

 Overall, I think the R618 is a great bike.
 It’s priced well and backed by a decent warranty.
-Definitely one of the best home recumbents on the market.
+Definitely one of the best home recumbents for under $1000.